koeunchoi/lab/_pages/participate/aml.md

 ******************************************************************************************************************************

 Thank you for your interest in our research projects!
 Please find more details about each study below.
-Interested in participating in any of our ongoing studies, you can sign up using the sign-up link for each study below.
+Interested in participating, you can sign up using the sign-up link for each study below.

 ******************************************************************************************************************************